 The Columbus area is well known for its

-Though Columbus is a lucrative location for data centers in Ohio, Cincinnati offers a number of opportunities as well.
-This keeps Cincinnati competitive with other Midwestern cities like Indianapolis, Columbus, and Chicago.
+Though Columbus is a lucrative location for data centers in Ohio, Cincinnati also offers several opportunities.
+Cincinnati is competitive with other Midwestern cities like Indianapolis, Columbus, and Chicago.
 These factors include low and stable utility rates, green energy, and strong utility infrastructure.

-The Cincinnati area has a lower risk for natural disasters such as tornados, earthquakes, and hurricanes compared to other locations in the United States.
-The area also provides a number of job creation tax credits, loan funds, and economic development agreements -- and employs over thirty thousand IT professionals.
-Some of the top talent categories in the Cincinnati area include systems analysts, programmers, software developers, and network administrators.
+The Cincinnati area has a lower risk for natural disasters such as tornados, earthquakes, and hurricanes than other locations in the United States.
+The area also provides several job creation tax credits, loan funds, and economic development agreements -- and employs over thirty thousand IT professionals.
+Some of the top talent categories in Cincinnati include systems analysts, programmers, software developers, and network administrators.

-With a talent pool like this, there are great reasons to locate data centers in Cincinnati.
-Services businesses abound in the area and make up about 50% of the industry demand.
+With a talent pool like this, great reasons exist to locate data centers in Cincinnati.
+Services businesses abound in the area and makeup about 50% of the industry demand.

 Though technically in Kentucky, Archer Daniels Midland (ADM) recently moved its data center to Erlanger, Kentucky, just over the Ohio River from Cincinnati.